 Hop aphid (Phorodon humuli)

-Description, biology and damage Hop aphids are soft-bodied and yellowish to bluish-green, oval insects.
+Description, biology and damage The aphids tend to be small (.0625 to 0.125 inch in length), oval- to pear-shaped, soft-bodied insects with piercing-sucking mouthparts.
+Hop aphids are soft-bodied oval insects with pale yellow-green with coalescing stripes that may form patches.
 Their feeding causes leaves to roll.
-Typically, the aphids are found on the underside of plum leaves, or inside the rolled leaves.
+Typically, the aphids are on the underside of plum leaves, or inside the rolled leaves.
 Heavily infested plants may drop leaves, resulting in severe defoliation.
 The leaf curl plum aphid is typically pale green to yellow in color during the summer and darker green to brown later in the year.
 Feeding by the leaf curl plum aphid causes severe curling of leaves on plum.

 For biology, life history, monitoring and management